 - Some pain medicines can make you breathe less deeply and less often.
 For these reasons, it is very important to follow our advice on how to take you medicine.

-- But, if you are taking medicine that makes you drowsy, do not drive or use heavy equipment.
+- If you are taking a medicine that makes you drowsy, do not drive or use heavy equipment.

 - Do not drink alcohol while you are taking narcotic pain medication.